Description

 Risk and Exploitability

 The CVSS score of 8.2 signifies high severity.
-EPSS data is not provided, but the lack of a certificate requirement implies that remote attackers who can reach the server’s port can exploit easily.
+The EPSS score of < 1% indicates a low exploitation probability, but the lack of a certificate requirement implies that remote attackers who can reach the server’s port can exploit easily.
 The vulnerability is not listed in CISA KEV; nevertheless, it presents a serious threat to the confidentiality of DNS information.
 Attackers can trigger the bypass over the normal TLS or standard TCP ports, enabling an unauthenticated zone transfer if a matching provide‑xfr rule is configured.

 Remediation